w3c/css-houdini-drafts/css-layout-api/README.md

 };
 ```

+One important thing to note is that you can't change the `inlineSize` or `blockSize` of a fragment
+once have received it from a child layout.
+The _only_ thing you can change is it's position (with
+`inlineStart` or `blockStart`) relative to the parent.

+See below for a description of baselines.

+The `unpositionedBoxes` attribute is a list of `Box`es which couldn't be positioned by the child.
+The current layout can choose to layout and position these, or it can pass them up to it's parent.

 #### The `ConstraintSpace`

 A `ConstraintSpace` is a 2D representation of the layout space given to a layout.
 A constraint space